“The Fall” Lyrics, lit. “The Impact” or “The Blast of Wind”

 Countries: United States (Texas), Mexico

 Listen: This song is full of life advice and metaphors.
 It speaks about the fall of a great tree.
 It was so large, and it fell so hard.
 The song is covered on Selena Quintanilla-Pérez’s anthology album, disc 2.
-Listen on YouTube here.
+Listen to Flor Silvestre’s original version on YouTube.

 Keep friendships so that when you fall,